Plant scan

 • Use a local expert for poisonous plants, protected species, or agricultural treatment choices.

-How to use scan plant to identify with Lens App
+How to identify a plant with Lens App

 1